Jackolant/MessageBoard/README.md

 # MessageBoard
-A Chat Client and Clou
+A Chat Client and Cloud